PostHog/posthog.com/contents/docs/user-guides/actions.md

 ### Custom events & page views
 Page views can match urls containing a string or match exactly.

-Custom Events can be sent to your PostHog instance via our API or one of our [several libraries](/docs/integrate/overview).
+Custom Events can be sent to your PostHog instance via our API or one of our [libraries](/docs/integrate/overview).

 <blockquote class='warning-note'>